Teacher: Mrs Day

-This half term, our PE days are a Monday (Class Teacher) and a Thursday (Miss Walker).
+This half term, our PE days are Wednesday and Thursday.
 Please make sure your child has the correct kit in school, preferably bringing their kit to school on Monday and taking it home on Friday.
 Children will require indoor and outdoor PE kit this half term, including suitable footwear.
 Whenever possible, we will be undertaking PE sessions outdoors, so please ensure your child has appropriate kit for cold or inclement weather conditions.

 For health and safety reasons children should not be wearing any jewellery to take part in PE or sport, particularly earrings.
 These should be removed before coming to school on a PE day.

 As well as the Year 3 and 4 spelling list, children will continue to follow the RWI spelling scheme.
 Please see the log book for the rule and words your child needs to practise.

 We want to create children who have a lifelong love of reading, so reading and books have a really high profile in our class.
 The children are encouraged to read a range of books, and particularly those which they are interested in and motivated by.
 We have a lovely reading area in the classroom, which the children will have access to during the week.
 With regard to home reading, children are expected to read four times a week, with their reading record being signed by an adult at home.
 If children make no attempt to do the home reading, it is expected across school that they will stay in during their break time to complete it.